 Step 1.
 Download and launch the Google Drive client app on your PC.
 Then, click the Sign in with browser to log in to it.

 Step 2.
 After log-in, it will create a Google Drive disk on your computer.
-You can connect your external drive with your laptop, and then, copy and paste files from the Google Drive disk to your External hard drive.
+You can connect your external drive to your laptop, and then, copy and paste files from the Google Drive disk to your External hard drive.

 Way 3.
 Copy All Your Google Drive Files with Google Takeout